SvenPfiffner/SegmentDetect/README.md

 </div>

 ## Installation
-A ``requirements.txt``` for authomatic dependency installation is TODO.
+A ``requirements.txt``` for automatic dependency installation is TODO.
 For now, make sure to have the following dependencies met
 ```
 python>=3.9
 torch>=2.3.1